 Likewise, triglycerides are one of the contributors to arterial plaque accumulation.
 A meta-analysis of 65 studies (1) showed lower and lower triglyceride levels with greater and greater intake of omega 3 fatty acids.

 Fish that are high in these components are the ones researchers feel confer the advantage of CVD reduction.
 Among the fish with the highest EPA and DHA are salmon, lake trout, tuna, and herring.

 Stores sell fish oil high in EPA and DHA as a supplement.
 Since little ALA converts in our bodies to EPA and DHA, it is best to get these two directly, either as a supplement or in fish.
 For those with no history of coronary heart disease, the American Heart Association recommends eating fish twice a week.

 Concerns About Fish

 One concern with fish is the potential contamination with heavy metal, PCBs and dioxin.
 Fish raised on fish farms have little contamination, but may have a change in their fatty acid proportions.
 The least likely wild fish to have mercury, other heavy metals, PCBs or dioxin are those caught far from the coastal areas.

-Another concern is potential rancidity of fish oil, whether the oil is in a supplement or in the fish itself.
+Another concern is potential rancidity of fish oil, whether the oil is in a supplement, or in the fish itself.
 Fatty acids become rancid when exposed to oxygen in the air.
-The fatty acids become oxidized and become more like saturated fat.
-When the fatty acids become rancid they may create more free radicals in the body making the body more prone to some diseases.
+As a result, the fatty acids become oxidized and become more like saturated fat.
+When the fatty acids become rancid, they may create more free radicals in the body making the body more prone to some diseases.
 To prevent rancidity, eat only fresh fish and use fresh fish oil.
 Keeping fish oil cool and in a dark place will slow the oxidation of the oil.